appcircleio/appcircle-docusaurus/docs/workflows/react-native-specific-workflow-steps/react-native-ui-test.md

 :::danger React Native UI Test for Android

-You need to use **Intel pool** to run your UI tests on the Android platform.
-Because Apple's virtualization technology does not support Android Emulators, They only run on Intel Pools.
+For Appcircle **Cloud**, you need to use **Intel Pool** to run your UI tests on the Android platform.
+Since **M1 Pool** is based on **Apple Silicon's virtualization** technology, it does not support running Android emulators.
+If your organization has **self-hosted pools**, you can choose and use any pool that has bare-metal machines or VMs that support nested virtualization.
 For more information, please follow the [**Build Configuration**](/build/build-process-management/build-profile-configuration) and [**Android Build Infrastructure**](/infrastructure/android-build-infrastructure) documentations.

 :::